3pointross/psp-frontend-upload/package/psp-frontend-upload/readme.txt

 = Q. I don't see the add file button? =
 A. Make sure that the project is restricting access to specific users.
 Then make sure you have the most recent version of project panorama.

+= 2.1.1 =
+* Compatibility fix for PSP 2.2.1

+= 2.1 =
+* Fixed issue with task document upload not appearing

+= 2.0.10 =
+* Fixes issue with non-private projects

+= 2.0.9 =
+* Supports rich text for upload messages

+= 2.0.8 =
+* Supports notify all users by default option

+= 2.0.7 =
+* Additional fixes per 2.0.6 issue

+= 2.0.6 =
+* Fixes issue with having the wrong upload field selected by default

+= 2.0.5 =
+* Updates to support tasks in new task modal
+* UI improvements

 = 2.0.4 =
 * Checks to make sure leanModal is a function before init